Last updated on 2026-03-12

 Featured Experiences

-- State-of-the-Art Facilities: The program utilizes advanced equipment and software in labs to simulate real-time industrial solutions.
+- State-of-the-Art Facilities: The program utilizes advanced equipment and software for hands-on training.

-- Sustainable Microgrid and Renewable Technology (SMART) Lab: A dedicated lab for teaching about microgrids and renewable energy, featuring cutting-edge technology.
+- Sustainable Microgrid and Renewable Technology (SMART) Lab: A dedicated lab for teaching about microgrids and renewable energy technologies.

 Career Options